apostrophecms/docs/docs/reference/modules/util.md

 #### `globalReplace(source, target, replacement)`

 Globally replaces a target string within a source string.
 This allows global string replacement without using regular expressions.
+It replaces the original `source` string and does not return anything.

 Arguments are:

-- **`source`**: A string that will be mutated by replacing substrings.
+- **`source`**: A string that will be replaced after updating `target` string segments.
 - **`target`**: A string that should be replaced every time it appears in `source`.
 - **`replacement`**: A string used to replace `target` wherever it appears in `source`.